DMVis/DMVis/documentation/components/label.md

 # Event dispatches

-These are all the events that the bar component will dispatch to its parent components.
+These are all the events that the label component will dispatch to its parent components.
 Check the example usage on how to use these events.

 ## mouseLabelEnter